openhive-network/hivemind/README.md

  - OSX: `$ brew install python3 postgresql`
  - Ubuntu: `$ sudo apt-get install python3 python3-pip`

-Installation (do not use pip! it will install incorrect versions of some packages):
+Installation (DO NOT USE pip!
+It will install incorrect versions of some packages):

 ```bash
 $ createdb hive